plone/guillotina/docs/source/training/api.md

 ## Exploring the API with Swagger

-In the previous step, we installed `guillotina_swagger`.
+In the previous step, we installed `guillotina.contrib.swagger`.
 With Swagger, we can inspect any context and explore the API.

 Visit `http://localhost:8080/@docs`